 When I first came to Israel I found that the melody sung here was subtly different to the one I grew up with in London, and used to refer to it as the “Israeli variation”.
 I now know that the Israeli version is in fact the “original” Ma′oz Tsur, adapted (according to Birnbaum) from an old German folk song.
 The London version is an elegant four-voice adaptation of the German version, created by the famous English Jewish composer Julius Mombach (1813-1880), musical director of the Great Synagogue in Duke Street, London.

 For the technically minded, there are two differences between the melodies of the two versions:

 German Folk Version: In the original, the first phrase is repeated exactly, and the last phrase is repeated with a small change.
 So the structure is AABCC′.
 (In the example below I’ve added a simple second voice, but in fact there are some beautiful versions for four voices too.)

 - In Mombach’s version the repetition of the first phrase includes a change and an interesting modulation, while the repetition of the last phrase is omitted.
 So the structure is AA′BC.
 Here’s the Mombach variation (again with a simple second voice that I’ve added).

 It should be pointed out that due to the modulation in the Mombach version, the two melodies cannot be sung together.

 And here's an entirely different Ma′oz Tsur melody, transcribed and harmonised in 1724 by Italian composer Benedetto Marcello (a younger contemporary of Vivaldi), from an old Italian Ashkenazi tradition.

 ♫ Maoz Tzur (Italian, vocal) [JC]

 (In the vocal recording I've ended with a picardy (sharpened) third, but both versions are widespread.)

 And here's something even more different - from the Chassidic Court of Slonim (Lithuania).
-In common with many chassidic tunes, it is really a collection of several motifs, strung together to form a whole.
+In common with many chassidic tunes, it is really a collection of several motifs, strung together.

 ♫ Maoz Tzur (Slonim) [JC]